 The most noticeable sign of melanoma is the appearance of a new mole or a change in an existing mole or birthmark.
 People should be aware of any pigmented areas on the skin that appear abnormal in color, shape, size, or texture.

-People with stage 4 melanoma may also have ulcerated skin, which is skin with tiny breaks on the surface.
-These ulcerations can bleed.
+People with stage 4 melanoma may also have

 Another sign is swollen or hard lymph nodes, which a doctor can confirm by carrying out a physical examination.
 Other tests include blood tests and imaging scans to confirm the presence of cancer and check how much it has spread.